Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

-The state of the TQFT may be specified in terms of the outcome of a complete set of commuting Wilson loop operators, whose expectation values may be identified with the labels of the UBMTC.
+One may then construct a basis for the system in terms of the outcomes of a complete set of commuting Wilson loop operators, whose expectation values may be identified with the labels of the UBMTC.
 In a TQFT, a pair of Wilson loop operators which are topologically equivalent necessarily constitute a measurement of the same observable.
 Furthermore, the outcome of a Wilson loop measurement which may be contracted to a point is necessarily trivial.
 Consequently, we may identify the expectation value of an appropriate Wilson loop operator (of specified orientation, to allow for charges which are not self-dual) with measurement of the total charge on the anyons, or punctures, which it encloses.
 Where degeneracies exist (i.e. $N_{ab}^c>1$ for some $a,b,c$), the different copies of a particular charge label in the UBMTC can be associated with different expectation values of the Wilson loop operator.
-We therefore see that we may map between the TQFT and the UBMTC fusion tree as follows:
+At a slightly less abstract level, when the Wilson loop operator encircles exactly one puncture, the resulting label from the UBMTC may be understood as an (anyonic) charge associated with the boundary of the puncture.

-First, perform a pairs-of-pants decomposition of the punctured 2D spatial manifold of the TQFT.
+We therefore see that we may map between the TQFT and the UBMTC fusion tree as follows: First, perform a pairs-of-pants decomposition of the punctured 2D spatial manifold of the TQFT.
 Then, take one specific pair of pants (or 3-punctured 2-sphere), declare that this 2-sphere has an inside and an outside, and specify which is which.
-Extend this definition of inside and outside consistently over all pairs of pants (this is always possible for a non-self-intersecting orientable 2-manifold embedded in $\mbb{R}^3$).
+Extend this definition of inside and outside consistently over all pairs of pants (this is always possible for a non-self-intersecting, closed, orientable 2-manifold embedded in $\mbb{R}^3$).
 Having done this, construct the fusion tree by drawing lines inside each pair of pants as shown in \fref{fig:pantsconstruction}.